elizabeth-poggie/elizabeth-poggie/_content/notes/13-user-interfaces.md

 # Step 9) chat list

-Now that we have a working single item product, let's add more chat items.
+Now that we have it working with one chat item, let's add some more.

 # Step 10) Refactoring